kylemh/shelves/IDEAS.md

 - Use Cypress to test DND logic + anything relying on window/document
 - Improve the loading indicator
 - Use CSS-in-JS library to have faster and consistent DnD-related stylings/animations.
 Currently, transititions aren't respected at the start of DnD animations.
+- Allow for customization of shelf color
+- Highlight droppable areas onDragStart (I can easily do this, but could not pick a design I was happy with)

 - Requirement: "Get ALL releases"